tunedev/caliper/docs/source/getting-started/installing-caliper.md

 ### Pre-requisites

-- Node.js v18 LTS, v20 LTS or v22 LTS version is required to install the Caliper CLI from NPM:
+- Node.js v20 LTS or v22 LTS version is required to install the Caliper CLI from NPM:
 - Docker version 20.10.11 or later is required for use with the Caliper docker image

 The following tools may be required depending on which SUT and version you bind to